Improving the Business of

-BENS assists government officials in developing best business practice solutions to some of our nation’s greatest national security challenges; with particular emphasis on addressing evolving threats, improving the efficiency of our national security agencies and departments, and creating greater effectiveness of national security operations.
+BENS assists government officials by developing best business practice solutions for some of our nation’s greatest national security challenges; with particular emphasis on addressing evolving threats, improving the efficiency of our national security agencies and departments, and creating greater effectiveness of national security operations.

 BENS divides its work into three categories:

 BENS develops the knowledge, tools and proven practices that guard against ever changing threats that undermine our national security through economic damage in the globally competitive marketplace.
 Such threats include: